arc64/www.tecks.co.nz/books/the-effects-of-instructional-events/presentation-prompting-and-practice-variables/prompting-variables-and-their-effects/effects-of-variations-in-the-accuracy-level-of-responding-during-instruction.md

 ---
+has_children: false
 layout: default
+nav_order: 6
-title: "Effects of variations in the accuracy level of responding during instruction "
+title: 'Effects of variations in the accuracy level of responding during instruction '
-nav_order: Effectsofvariationsintheaccuracylevelofrespondingduringinstruction
-has_children: false
 ---
 # Effects of variations in the accuracy level of responding during instruction